TosbackCgusBridge-Bot/CGUs-versions/Bizrate/Privacy Policy.md

 *   Be a Part of the Bizrate Team
 *   Contact Us

 Shopzilla, Inc. Privacy Policy Effective Date &.
-Last Modified March 22, 2012.
+Last Modified October 25, 2012.

 PLEASE READ THIS PRIVACY POLICY CAREFULLY BEFORE USING OUR WEBSITES OR SERVICES.
 BY ACCESSING OR USING OUR WEBSITE OR OUR SERVICES (OTHER THAN TO READ THIS PRIVACY POLICY FOR THE FIRST TIME), YOU AGREE TO THIS PRIVACY POLICY.